Panama Sets More Bunker Sales Records as Volumes Continue to Surge

 The average stem size fo the month was a very typical 743 mt.

-Year-to-date sales as at the end of Q3 are 3.57 million mt, well ahead of the 3.21 million mt sold by the same point last year.
+Year-to-date sales volume as at the end of August is 3.57 million mt, well ahead of the 3.21 million mt sold by the same point last year.